oberocks/obebs4/README.md

 ## About

 The OBE:BS4 Design System is meant to nudge web projects, web teams, and even entire web organizations towards making both strategic and design related decisions about their projects *exclusively within* the contexts of the browsers.
-This approach has tremendous value, especially concerning responsive design issues.
+This approach has tremendous value, especially when seeking a device agnostic user experience.

-In a sense, this system was made to eventually replace design-centric tooling that insists on a designer "never writing a line of code."
+In a sense, this system was made to theoretically replace design-centric tooling that insists on a designer "never writing a line of code."
 Instead, OBE:BS4 doesn't assume designers are incapable of learning how to hack a little markup or copy/paste HTML snippets.
 Thus the OBE:BS4 design system arms designers with both visual and markup examples of anything/everything a designer might need to solve a web-based design issue.

 > *"OBE:BS4 assumes that everyone working on a web project needs transparent access to each option and each limitation for the client-facing side of the project at all times."* - Matt McT